 provides reference to the clause defining the detailed implementation requirements for the given test (clause 5.5 or 6.5).

-For space segment equipment, the required sequence of test, for each model, is defined after the two tables in clause 5.2, 5.3 or 5.4.
+For space segment equipment, the required sequence of tests, for each model, is defined by tailoring the two tables in clause 5.2, 5.3 or 5.4.

 Since testing activities are part of the overall verification activities, test documentation to be produced (DRD’s) are either specified in the ECSS-E-ST-10-02 (case of the test report) or in this document.